-It doesn’t matter how big or small your corporation is or how long you’ve been in business.
+It doesn’t matter how big or small your corporation is or what consumer services you offer.
 Keeping a minute book is a legal requirement for all incorporated businesses, be that provincially or federally.

 How much does it cost to incorporate a business in Ontario?

-Incorporating by yourself directly with the Ontario government will cost you $300, plus separate cost for NUANS search.
-The process can be confusing and time consuming, and that’s why many people opt out of this option and prefer assistance from a professional to ensure accuracy.
-But that could get pricey – incorporating with a lawyer can cost $1,500 or more.
+Incorporating yourself directly with the Ontario government costs $300, plus an additional fee for NUANS search ($25 for provincial).
+The process can be difficult to navigate and time-consuming, and what’s more won’t actually give you everything you need to complete your incorporation.
+Many people opt out of this option and prefer assistance from a legal professional which can get pricey—incorporating with a lawyer can cost $1,500 or more.

-Ownr offers a happy medium – much easier and simpler than the government process at a fraction of the cost of a lawyers.
-You can incorporate your business with Ownr for $619, plus applicable taxes, which provides you up to 30 free name searches, all mandatory documents (i.e. the NUANS report, Articles of Incorporation, and a digital Minute Book).
-In addition, if you open a new business account with RBC after incorporating with Ownr, you’ll get $319 back*.
+The incorporation fee provides you with up to 30 free business name searches, and all mandatory documents (including the NUANS report, Articles of Incorporation, and a digital Minute Book for one year).
+In addition, if you open a new business account with RBC after incorporating with Ownr, you’ll get $300 back*.